 If your partner can’t take responsibility for their own actions, then they’re not likely to be very reliable or supportive in a relationship.

-Also, in this case acting like they’re the victim in every situation, or if they play the martyr card often.
+Also, in this case, acting like they’re the victim in every situation, or they play the martyr card often.

 This type of behavior is often manipulative and can be draining and frustrating to deal with.

 If a partner can’t take responsibility for his/her actions and instead always blames others, it’s definitely not a healthy relationship.

 14. Lack of trust